1. Eating fat makes you fat

 4. All calories are equal

-This is not the case at all.
+.
 Consider if you were to eat 500 calories of salmon and broccoli or 500 calories of bread - what goes on inside your body will be totally different.
 Choosing foods based on their calorie content will not necessarily guide you towards healthier options.
 Good calories come from foods high in fiber, protein, healthy fats and essential vitamins and minerals - like fruit, vegetables, meat, fish, eggs, beans and legumes.

 5. Margarine is a health food